a story about the words that live inside you

 Social-Emotional Learning (SEL)

-Children practice self-awareness by identifying a personal word that represents their inner emotional landscape.
-They develop vocabulary for inner experience without pressure to conform to prescribed feelings.
+Children practice self-awareness by identifying a personal word representing their inner emotional landscape — developing vocabulary for inner experience without pressure to conform to prescribed feelings.

 Language & Literacy

 The book's lyrical, rhythmic language builds phonemic awareness and fluency.
-Its rich imagery supports vocabulary development and invites children to experience language as sensory and meaningful.
+Rich imagery supports vocabulary development and invites children to experience language as sensory and meaningful.

 Imagination & Creative Thinking